syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

     You may see the below runtime exception while running the application for the first time.

-    E> **InvalidOperationException:** Cannot provide a value for property 'SyncfusionService' on type 'Syncfusion.Blazor.Namespace.Component'.
+    > Error: **InvalidOperationException:** Cannot provide a value for property 'SyncfusionService' on type 'Syncfusion.Blazor.Namespace.Component'.
 There is no registered service of type 'Syncfusion.Blazor.SyncfusionBlazorService'.

     **Cause:**